| CHAPTER H9 MARTIN LUTHER AND THE PROTESTANT REFORMATION |

 case – to humiliate him like a little schoolboy.
 His undisciplined hot temper

-and his frustration caused Luther to lose control of himself: He began
+and his frustration caused Luther to lose control of himself:

-a screaming hysterical loser, and to use literary whitewash to create a dramatic
+hero out of a screaming hysterical loser, and to use

-and principled beginning to the Protestant Rebellion, portrayed Luther as
+Protestant Rebellion, portrayed Luther as proudly declaring with calm,

-proudly declaring with calm, disciplined resolve: “Here I stand.
-I can do no
+disciplined resolve: “Here I stand.
+I can do no other.”
+It is now known to be a

-other.”
-It is now known to be a fabrication – Luther said no such thing.
+fabrication – Luther said no such thing.

 Appalled and probably somewhat frightened